Fermented Hot Sauce Recipe

 Fermented hot sauces have a slightly sour taste that is typical of many fermented foods.
 During fermentation, bacteria consumes sugars and other carbohydrates, reducing sweetness and developing a more acidic, sour flavor.

 The reason for the slightly sour flavor is the production of lactic acid during the fermentation process.
-These acids replace sugars, and lead to a very distinctive flavor profile.
-The flavor of fermented hot sauce is difficult to describe in full, but it can be loosely described as slightly sour with an overall tangy character.
+These acids replace sugars, creating a very distinctive flavor profile.
+The flavor of fermented hot sauce is difficult to describe in full, but it can be loosely described as slightly sour with a tangy character.

 Most fermented foods will last for months or even years when refrigerated.
 Over time, the flavor of your fermented hot sauce will continue to develop, often becoming more and more delicious.
 However, some people think that over-fermented foods can be a bit too pungent.
 Others love it (like me).